nicologreggio/fuzzy-guacamole/README.md

 The Scala service receives the informations about the file and the regex via the environment, set by the launching script.
 At this point it fetches the line count of the file from the library and computes the length of each chunk to process based on the number of available units (which it knows again from the environment).
 Initially it subscribes to the topics `new_client` and `results`.
 The former will be to acknowledge and process the connection of a new unit while the latter to gather the results from the units which will then be printed.

-When a Rust unit starts it connects to the broker and publish its own id (set by the environment) in the `new_client` topic, then it subscribes to the topic `unit_id`.
+When a Rust unit starts it subscribes to the topic `unit_id`, where id is its owm identifier (set by the environment), then it connects to the broker and publish its own id in the `new_client` topic.
 At this point it will receive on "its own" topic the information from the server required to start the search.
 Then it fetches the required chunk from the library and seek for matches of the regex.
 Upon completion it publishes its results to the `results` topic.

 Finally the user can see the results thanks to the fact that the script, after executing compose in background, it attaches to the Scala container stdout.